Israeli parliament approves bill to ban UN Palestinian refugee agency

 A second bill severing diplomatic ties with UNRWA was also being voted on later Monday.

+The media advisor to UNRWA, Adnan Abu Hasna, said Israel’s decision to ban the organisation will mean the collapse of the humanitarian process as a whole.

+Speaking to Al Jazeera, Hasna described the decision as an “unprecedented” escalation.

-The UN agency has provided essential aid and assistance across Palestinian territories and to Palestinian refugees elsewhere for more than seven decades.
+The UN agency has provided essential aid and assistance across Palestinian territories including the West Bank and occupied East Jerusalem, as well as to Palestinian refugees in Jordan, Lebanon and Syria for more than seven decades.

+It has for years been subject to harsh Israeli criticism, which escalated since the start of Israel’s ongoing deadly assault on the besieged Gaza Strip.